yan-soon/tp/docs/UserGuide.md

 ### Checking required modules: `required`

-The `required` command allows you to check the modules of the Computer Science curriculum you have yet to take, based on your current GradPad module list.
+The `required` command allows you to check the modules of the Computer Science curriculum you have yet to take, based on your `Completed Modules` list.

 Example: <br>
 You have added several modules into your GradPad so far but you are unsure if they are part of the Computer Science curriculum.
 You can simply check by using the `required` command.